All classes are meeting this year through Microsoft Teams. If you are unsure how to log in to your Teams, VIEW THIS

 PLAY CRITIQUE INFORMATION

-All students are required to write two play critiques each semester, (1) school/department production and (1) "Professional" show.
+All students are required to write one play critique each semester, (1) "Professional" show.

 The show must be a theatrical narrative -- meaning it must have a story to follow.
 It can be an improv show.
 It can be a dance show.
 As long as it has a storyline.